Probing displaced (dark)photons from low reheating freeze-in at the LHC: Collider phenomenology

 \subsubsection{Bound from non-pointing photons search}

 The analysis motivating this work uses the full Run 2 data set of proton-proton collisions delivered by the LHC at a center-of-mass energy of $\sqrt{s}=13$~TeV between 2015 and 2018 and recorded by the ATLAS detector, corresponding to an integrated luminosity of $139~{\rm fb}^{-1}$.
 The experiment searches for delayed and non-pointing photons, which would originate from the displaced decay of a neutral long-lived particle (LLP)~\cite{ATLAS:2022vhr}.
-The measurement is triggered by a prompt electron or muon coming from associated production with the Higgs.
-The results are interpreted in a scenario in which the LLPs are produced in pairs in exotic decays of the $125$~GeV Higgs boson, with each LLP subsequently decaying into a photon and a particle that escapes direct detection, giving rise to missing transverse momentum.
+The measurement is triggered by a prompt electron or muon coming from associated production with the Higgs.\footnote{We note that Higgs production via gluon fusion could also be taken into account for this search by using a single-jet trigger instead, requiring $p^j_T>100-200$~GeV~\cite{ATLAS:2016wtr}.
+We have estimated that, at leading order, the corresponding cross-section is of an order of magnitude similar to those for production with an associated lepton.} The results are interpreted in a scenario in which the LLPs are produced in pairs in exotic decays of the $125$~GeV Higgs boson, with each LLP subsequently decaying into a photon and a particle that escapes direct detection, giving rise to missing transverse momentum.
 No significant excess is observed above the expectation due to background processes, so upper limits are set on the branching ratio of the exotic decay of the Higgs boson.
 In addition, a model-independent limit is also provided for the production cross-section of photons with large values of displacement and time delay.

 The displacement and time delay of the photon are both reconstructed through the electromagnetic shower of the photon within the ATLAS Electromagnetic Calorimeter (ECal).
 The time delay $t_\gamma$ is defined as the relative arrival time to the ECal, with respect to what is expected from a prompt photon.
 Furthermore, the non-pointing parameter $|\Delta z_\gamma|$ is defined as the separation between the extrapolated origin of the photon and the position of the primary vertex of the event, projected onto the beamline in the $z-r$ plane, as depicted in figure~\ref{fig:calo_diagram}.
 Both variables are determined in the first two layers of the ECal, with the $|\Delta z_\gamma|$ measurement also being possible due to the varying lateral segmentation of the detector, which allows reconstruction of the flight direction of the photon.
 Then, for prompt decays, both $|\Delta z_\gamma|$ and $t_\gamma$ are naively expected to be zero, meaning that these are useful handles for identifying neutral long-lived particles decaying into photons.